 What have you learnt in the process?

 I've learnt to be more patient.
 And I've learnt that you can make mistakes and be OK.

 I've also learnt that people are generous with their time and contacts.

 What would you advise others to do in the same situation?

 Speak to others who have done the same thing.

 Jump in and do it (but make sure you've got an exit / backup plan).

 To find out more about Ben's work, visit www.thinkforward.org.uk.

 On Purpose recruits twice a year for their Associate Programme.
-The upcoming deadline for applications for the October 2018 cohort is 27th May.
-To find out more, visit www.onpurpose.org.
+To learn more, visit www.onpurpose.org.